Mark-Wellings/kivy_myinv_url/README.md

 The app built with kivy on Python 3.6 sends an HTTP POST REQUEST to www.myinv.org/login and processes the return.

 Now comes the odd part: Once I create the apk with buildozer (I'm using using the VM 17.04) the app crashes.

   On my local machine the app works.

-It fails at the following point:
+  When clicking the login button in the app, it fails at the following point:

 **main.kv**